 Fig. 2 Four ‘grass’ seed mixes of increasing complexity from top left clockwise, intended for different purposes shown above each circle.
 Plant species and their proportions, based on sown seed mass, are indicated by different blue-green colours for grasses, red for legumes and orange-brown for broadleaf-but-not-legume plants.
 Original data in Findlay (1925)

 In all categories, grass occupied about 80% (four fifths) of the mixture and legumes 20%, or a little less in permanent grass.
 The legumes include red clover (two forms), white clover (including a ‘wild’ version), alsike and kidney vetch.
 The permanent grass mix also has chicory and yarrow.

 Findlay also gives an example (Fig. 3 here) of one of R H Elliot’s mixtures from his book Agricultural Changes (1898) which was later published as The Clifton Park System of Farming .
-Notable in Elliot’s mix is the presence of of legumes but also the much greater proportion of other broadleaf plants, most of which were included for specific functional properties .
-Findlay does not agree wholeheartedly with Elliot’s recommendations, relating for example from his own trials that some of the ‘broadleaf but not legume plants’ did not penetrate a hard pan, as Elliot suggested.
+Notable in Elliot’s mix is the presence of legumes but also the much greater proportion of other broadleaf plants, most of which were included for specific functional properties .
+Findlay does not agree wholeheartedly with Elliot’s recommendations, relating for example from his own trials that some of the broadleaf plants did not penetrate a hard soil pan, as Elliot suggested they would.